Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ## Build

 5. Build the project!
-At this point your reposiry has been created!
+At this point your repository has been created!

 ## Dependency Injection
 6. As you would do normally, you need to use DI to register the interfaces.
 I would recommend to use [Scrutor](https://github.com/khellang/Scrutor).
 With Scrutor you can forget the service registration for your repositories.